Teradata: Acquisitions and divestitures

 Teradata has acquired several companies since becoming an independent public company in 2008.
 In March 2008, Teradata acquired professional services company Claraview, which previously had spun out software provider Clarabridge.
 Teradata acquired column-oriented DBMS vendor Kickfire in August 2010, followed by the marketing software company Aprimo for about $550 million in December.
 In March 2011, the company acquired Aster Data Systems for about $263 million.
 Teradata acquired Software-as-a-service digital marketing company eCircle in May 2012, which was merged into the Aprimo business.

 In 2014, Teradata acquired the assets of Revelytix, a provider of information management products and for a reported $50 million.
 In September, Teradata acquired Hadoop service firm Think Big Analytics.
 In December, Teradata acquired RainStor, a company specializing in online data archiving on Hadoop.
 Teradata acquired Appoxxee, a mobile marketing software as a service provider, for about $20 million in January 2015, followed by the Netherlands-based digital marketing company FLXone in September.
 That same year Teradata acquired a small Business Intelligence firm, MiaPearl.

 In July 2016, the marketing applications division, using the Aprimo brand, was sold to private equity firm Marlin Equity Partners for about $90 million with Aprimo under CEO John Stammen moving its headquarters to Chicago. while absorbing Revenew Inc. that Marlin had also bought.

 Teradata acquired Big Data Partnership, a service company based in the UK, on July 21, 2016.
 In July 2017, Teradata acquired StackIQ, maker of the Stacki cluster manager software.

+In 2023, Teradata acquired Stemma, a data catalog software provider.